deathly809/compilers/docs/chapter1.md

 This program takes in one language and performs the actions described.
 The target language for an interpreter is a series of actions.

-A machine-targer program is in general faster than if it was executed with an interpreter.
+A machine target program is in general faster than if it was executed with an interpreter.
-However, an interpreter can usually give better error messages and has faster turn around for getting feedback aftr making changes to the source program.
+However, an interpreter can usually give better error messages and has faster turn around for getting feedback after making changes to the source program.

 The Java language processors consist of two parts: a compiler, and interpreter called the virtual machine.
 The compiler takes the source language and translates it to byte code while the virtual machines takes the byte code and runs it.
-In addition to interpretering the virtual machine can also compile parts of the code to machine code for performance boosts.
+In addition to interpreting the virtual machine can also compile parts of the code to machine code for performance boosts.
 This is called *just in time* compiling.